-The former owners of Coppertop lived in Alaska at some point in their life together.
+The former owners of Coppertop lived in Alaska before building this home.
 In brief garden notes they gave me, the lady of the house stated that due to her life in the far northern part of the globe, she found a Darwinian method of gardening to be the least disappointing.
 I’ve assumed she meant a variation of survival of the fittest in the plant world.
-The principle of natural selection means the scrappy and sometimes scruffy plants in these gardens have earned their right to flourish… unless they’re really invasive or in my way, that is. 🙂 After all, God assigned the care of Eden and all of creation to mankind.
+The principle of natural selection means the scrappy and sometimes scruffy plants in these gardens have earned their right to flourish, unless they’re really invasive or in my way, that is. 🙂 After all, God assigned the care of Eden and all of creation to mankind.
 Going along with this principle, any plants that have withered should not receive extraordinary measures to survive.
 Again, exceptions might include covering favorite, tender plants when a late frost is expected, etc. Makes a lot of sense that this is a satisfying way to garden.

 A few sweet, blue, diminutive flowers made an appearance in the front beds in today’s sunshine — Siberian Squill, a variety of scilla.
 I’ve never planted tiny Siberian Squill bulbs, but now that I know they thrive here, I will attempt to throw some around and plant where they land come autumn, even on our lawns.
 Our back garden in Norfolk hosted another variety of naturalized scilla, scilla hispanica or Spanish Bluebells, and I always looked forward to their appearance in early spring.

 Despite their name, these Siberian Squill aren’t native to Siberia, but are prolific in other parts of Russia — and Alaska!